Ethics of eating meat: Personhood

 It has been argued by a number of modern philosophers that a moral community requires all participants to be able to make moral decisions, but animals are incapable of making moral choices (e.g., a tiger would not refrain from eating a human because it was morally wrong; it would decide whether to attack based on its survival needs, as dictated by hunger).
 Thus, some opponents of ethical vegetarianism argue that the analogy between killing animals and killing people is misleading.
 For example, Hsiao (2015) compares the moral severity of harming animals to that of picking a flower or introducing malware into a computer.
 Others have argued that humans are capable of culture, innovation, and the sublimation of instinct in order to act in an ethical manner while animals are not, and so are unequal to humans on a moral level.
 This does not excuse cruelty, but it implies animals are not morally equivalent to humans and do not possess the rights a human has.
 The precise definition of a moral community is not simple, but Hsiao defines membership by the ability to know one's own good and that of other members, and to be able to grasp this in the abstract.
 He claims that non-human animals do not meet this standard.

-Benjamin Franklin describes his conversion to vegetarianism in chapter one of his autobiography, but then he describes why he (periodically) ceased vegetarianism in his later life:
+Benjamin Franklin describes his conversion to vegetarianism in chapter one of his autobiography but he describes why he periodically ceased vegetarianism in his later life.
+He wrote:

 Zoonotic diseases and antibiotic resistance

 Opponents of eating meat argue that meat production foments zoonotic diseases, leading to increased pandemics, a claim backed up by a 2020 United Nations report.
 A 2017 paper stated that "An estimated 60% of known infectious diseases and up to 75% of new or emerging infectious diseases are zoonotic in origin" and that "It is estimated that zoonoses are responsible for 2.5 billion cases of human illness and 2.7 million human deaths worldwide each year".
 Meat production often involves the usage of antibiotics on livestock, fueling antibiotic resistance.
 Antibiotic resistance has been argued to be as big of a threat as climate change.
 Critics of this line of reasoning state that while widespread adoption of vegan diets would reduce the fomenting of zoonotic diseases, antibiotic resistance, and pandemics, vegan food production still often involves antibiotics and does not eliminate these problems altogether.